jb162/Midterm-Project/README.md

 2. Which streaming platform offers the highest number of movies?
 3. Which streaming platform provides movies with better Rotten Tomatoes scores?

+Cleaning

+To do the analysis we had to cleanr the data set and remove redundant rows.
+We used group by and aggreage functions for mean and average to condense the data and review it.

 Analysis 1: Movie Release Year

+We categorized the movies for each year and used a line chart to see which streaming platform offers the most recent movies.

 -We found that the streaming platform that offers the most recent movies is Netflix, followed by Prime Video, Hulu then Disney+.

 Anaylsis 2: Movie Quantity

+We grouped the movies based on streaming platform and perfomed a value count to calculate the number of movies.
+We used a bar chart to show the values.

 -We found that Amazon's Prime Video has the hihgest number of movies at 4100, Netflix(3550), Hulu(943) and Disney+(922).

 Analysis 3: Movie Rating

+In order to asses the movie rating we grouped the streaming platform based on rating and calculated their average rating.

 -We found that Hulu has the highest average rating compared to the 4 popular streaming platforms.

 Advanced Analysis